Cybersecurity Risk Mapping: a Step-by-Step Guide

 As mentioned before, risk mapping is above all a risk management tool intended for the company's decision makers.
 It focuses on listing all the main risks a company faces, covering management, sales, human resources, cyber risks, corruption, and even natural disaster or health risks.
 The schematic visualisation of probabilities and impacts makes it easier to understand the risks to which your company is exposed.

-Risk mapping can also be performed for each department of your organisation.
-In this case, the company carries out its risk assessment by category of hazard: one for cybersecurity, one for management, and another for human resources, etc. In the cybersecurity field, the risk table is intended to ensure everyone in every part of the organisation has a good grasp of IT-related risks, meaning that every department head is in an informed position to make the right decisions about cybersecurity.
+Risk mapping can also be performed for each department of your organization.
+In this case, the company carries out its risk assessment by category of hazard: one for cybersecurity, one for management, and another for human resources, etc. In the cybersecurity field, the risk table is intended to ensure everyone in every part of the organization has a good grasp of IT-related risks, meaning that every department head is in an informed position to make the right decisions about cybersecurity.

 Risk mapping is not a mandatory procedure.
-It can nevertheless be used as a proof that your company endeavours to uphold cybersecurity, in the context of a court of law.
+It can nevertheless be used as a proof that your company endeavors to uphold cybersecurity, in the context of a court of law.
 Besides, stock-listed companies have a duty to adopt an effective risk management strategy, by listing the major risks to which they are exposed.

 Transform how you model, measure, and manage cyber risk.